ykotturi/dronuts-2019-group-5/README.md

 1. You should install a linter for your repository, to help manage code style.
 I highly recommend [eslint](https://eslint.org/docs/user-guide/getting-started).

 2. Because NodeJS projects have many dependencies, it is massively beneficial to use a tool to detect dependency updates and alert you as to potential vulnerabilities.
 You should consider using [GreenKeeper](https://greenkeeper.io/) [David](https://david-dm.org/) or [requires.io](https://requires.io/).
+TODO: pick one here to reccomend

 3. You should setup a test framework within your application to help with later test-driven development.
 I would highly suggesting using the [Mocha](https://mochajs.org/) framework together with [Chai](http://chaijs.com/), regardless of which web framework you choose.

+TODO: Add confirmation for each of these.

 **All of your QA tools should be integrated with TravisCI, and documented in your project's readme.**